leekristen090/LeeKcode/README.md

-These are projects from my CS 341 Advanced Data Structures course at Butler University in spring 2024
+These are projects from my CS 341 Advanced Data Structures course at Butler University in spring 2024.
+Here you will find short descriptions of each project:

 A1 -> build a GPA calculator and then sort the entries from lowest to highest, in terms of calculated GPA